SwetaSinha9/Basic-Python/README.md

-# Program consits of basics of python.
+# Program consists of basics code in python.